corda/cdl-example/README.md

         }
     }
 ```
-Which can be generalised to this for any CorDapp:
+Which can be generalised to this for any CorDapp which uses statuses:

 ```kotlin
     fun verifyStatusConstraints(tx: LedgerTransaction){